 Vinay Vilas Mahal

-The Vinay Vilas Mahal also known as the City Palace dates back to the 18th century and is a classic blend of Rajput and Mughal styles of architecture.
-While the ground floors have been converted into government offices, the upper floor houses a museum which has a rich collection ofitems on display.
+Also known as the City Palace, Vinay Vilas Mahal dates back to the 18th century.
+It is a classic blend of Rajput and Mughal styles of architecture.
+While the ground floors have been converted into government offices; the upper floor houses a museum which has a rich collection of items on display.

 Caper Travel India provides tour packages to Alwar.
 For more information or to book a tour, please enter your query in the form given.

 We strive to make the world accessible for each and every one!

 Hassle free journeys with the expertise of our in-house Tour Managers.